peppage/wanderinglunch/README.md

 ---

-- All Secrets are stored in a config file next to the exe for ease.
+- All Secrets are stored in a appsettings.json files next to the exe for ease and that's how dotnet does it.
-- I cross compile the site on windows and drop the exe onto the server
+- I cross compile the site on windows and drop the exe onto the server `dotnet publish --self-contained -r linux-x64 -c Release`

 ## License